Date: December 8, 2018

 - Light refreshments will be served following the walk including water, snack bars and fruit.
 We recommend that you hydrate well before the walk and bring a lunch.

 All participants will receive a commemorative t-shirt.
-Please note that our t-shirt order is placed 30 days in advance of the event.
+Please note that our t-shirt order is placed 30 days in advance of the event, which is why we are implementing tiered registration fees this year.
 While we try to predict day of walk ups, we encourage you to register in advance to ensure we have enough t-shirts for all participants.
-To maximize every dollar raised, the National Brain Tumor Society only provides event T-shirts to registered participants, survivors and volunteers.
+To maximize every dollar raised, National Brain Tumor Society only provides event T-shirts to registered participants, survivors and volunteers.

 Directions & Parking